-Child labour continues to rob children of their childhood and we take a multi pronged approach to solving this by working in villages to sensitise families about the long term benefits of education, businesses to show that child labour is not acceptable and law makers to strengthen the Child Labour Prohibition and Regulation Act, 1986.
+- Child labour continues to rob children of their childhood and we take a multi-pronged approach to solve this problem.
+While we work with the rural and urban communities to sensitise families about the long term benefits of education, we work law makers to strengthen the Child Labour Prohibition and Regulation Act, 1986.

 In spite of the largest education system in the world, India still faces problems of low levels of literacy achievement and poor quality of education with 37 percent of the population lacking literacy skills; 53 percent of children dropping out at the elementary level and over 75 percent of rural schools being under staffed.